Challenges and opportunities as Singapore targets becoming a sustainable tourism destination

 SINGAPORE: While Singapore will face challenges as it tries to become a sustainable tourism destination, industry players and experts are confident that it can meet such a target.

-Speaking to CNA, Mr Christopher Khoo who is the managing director for international tourism consultancy Masterconsult Services, said the move would be the “responsible” thing to do.
+Speaking to CNA, Mr Christopher Khoo, the managing director for international tourism consultancy Masterconsult Services, said the move would be the “responsible” thing to do.

 “I applaud Singapore's decision to embrace this whole concept of sustainability in tourism, because that’s I think not only the right way to go, it is the responsible thing to do,” he said.